People Pleasing Therapy for Emotionally Aware Thinkers

-You’re fluent in the language of yes - even when your whole body’s screaming no.
+You’re fluent in the language of yes - even when your whole body’s saying no.

 You’ve built a life on being helpful, agreeable, reliable-the one everyone can count on.